Program Information

 College and Career Success Requirement

 Students who have not completed 30 credits of college level course work prior to enrolling at SPSCC are required to take CCS 101 Pathways to Success within the first two quarters of enrollment.
-Note: This is not a requirement for Bachelor in Applied Science degrees.

 Diversity Course Requirement